 Pikes Peak Highway

 The Colorado Road Trip would be incomplete without the famous Pikes Peak Highway.
 The serpentine rises the 14,115-foot (4,302 m) summit of America’s most famous mountain.
 It is worth adding this trip to your Colorado Itinerary.
 The road is paved but full of bends.
 The views are stunning.
+Detailed tips on how to prepare for the Pikes Peak Highway adventure you can read here.

 The Pikes Peak Highway is a 19-mile one-way (31 km) toll road that runs from Cascade near Colorado Springs to Pikes Peak.
 It cost $15 per adult (16+), $5 per child ( 6 to 15 years old), or $50 per car (up to 5 passengers).